Version: eXtendFiles 1.8 and above

 Follow Amazon's Create Policies documentation to create a new IAM policy.
 Make sure to include the policy information below in your IAM policy:

-In the sample IAM policy below, there are THREE different areas where you must replace the sample "netsuite-assets" bucket name with your bucket name.
+In the sample IAM policy below, there are TWO different areas where you must replace the sample "netsuite-assets" bucket name with your bucket name.
 Replace netsuite-assets with your bucket name in the sample below.

 Sample IAM Policy